gautammenghani/gautammenghani/README.md

 ### Hi there 👋
-I am Gautam.
 I am a software engineer working on solving real problems.
 My interests include computers and math.
 - 🔭 I’m currently contributing to open source software.
 - 🌱 I’m also learning about Linux kernel.
 <!--